 This dedicated team will provide State agencies and employees with a centralized support center for confidential, compliant, and customer-focused service.
 The absence process will be performed via the Workday system.
 The Leave Administration Team will help employees navigate the new system and process.
 More information can be found in the FMLA FAQs.

-The Family and Medical Leave Act (FMLA) is a federally mandated program that entitles eligible employees of covered employers to un-paid, job-protected leave for specified family, medical and military reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.
+The Family and Medical Leave Act (FMLA) is a federally mandated program that entitles eligible employees of covered employers to unpaid, job-protected leave for specified family, medical and military reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.
 Eligible State of Iowa employees are entitled to up to 12 work weeks of FMLA leave in a fiscal year (up to 26 weeks for Military Caregiver Leave in a single 12-month period).

 Not sure if your absence is an FMLA qualifying reason?